cbfrance/christopherbfrance.com/source/2007-02-06-whos-linking-to-me-new-tools.html.markdown

 But that is an extremely rudimentary technique for several reasons.
 <ul>
 	<li>You will probably get a bunch of *internal* links, which are pretty useless.</li>
-	<li>You will not get a sense of the total number of links from each referrer â€” they are not tallied or ranked.</li>
+	<li>You will not get a sense of the total number of links from each referrer — they are not tallied or ranked.</li>
 	<li>You only get referrers for the individual page you type in, not your entire site.
 Which means that you are getting largely underreported numbers. (even http://www.yoursite.com is different from http://yoursite.com)</li>
 </ul>
 <blockquote>You asked, and we listened: We've extended our support for querying links to your site to much beyond the link: operator you might have used in the past.
 Now you can use webmaster tools to view a much larger sample of links to pages on your site that we found on the web.
 Unlike the link: operator, this data is much more comprehensive and can be classified, filtered, and downloaded.
 All you need to do is verify site ownership to see this information.<span class="attribution"> Peeyush, <a href="http://googlewebmastercentral.blogspot.com/">Google Webmaster Central Blog</a> </span></blockquote>